mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/README.md

   - Top prize winner will receive a $200 gift card payment (Amazon by default, but can be customized upon request)

 ## Contact Us ❓
 Use [this form](https://www.mathworks.com/academia/student-challenge/mathworks-excellence-in-innovation-contact-us.html) to ask questions about or obtain more information about implementing Classroom Challenge Projects, nominate a new project idea with industry relevance, or provide feedback about the program.
-Please specify the type of inquiry when filling out the form.
+Please indicate your inquiry type and specify that you are contacting us regarding the "Classroom Challenge Projects" in the free-text box when filling out the form.
 We value new project ideas and your feedback!
 Any suggestions are much appreciated.